Hiraqamar/hiraqamar/README.md

 ## ⭐ Thanks for visiting my profile!

-If you like my work, consider giving ⭐ to my repositories.
+If you like my work, don't forget to ⭐ my repositories.

-**Happy Coding! 🚀💜**
+### ❤️ Happy Coding!

 </p>